Unsicher Vermeidende Bindung - Folgen unsicherer Bindung im Erwachsenenalter

 Self -doubt and distrust: Uncertain ties can also lead to self -doubt and deep distrust of the intentions of a partner.
 People with such attachment patterns could constantly doubt whether they are really loved or whether their partner will run away on the first opportunity.
 These self -doubt can lead to the fact that they are unconsciously looking for evidence of rejection or see a supposed threat to the relationship in any behavior of the partner.

 The search for confirmation: People with uncertain ties could subconsciously search for constant confirmation and attention from their partner.
-This can lead to the fact that they could be excessively in need and could feel suffocated in the relationship if their needs are not met immediately.
+This can lead to the fact that they appear excessively in need and could feel suffocated in the relationship if their needs are not met immediately.
 These behaviors could overwhelm the partner and lead to frustration, which in turn affects the relationship.

-Paths to overcoming:
+Paths to overcoming

 1. Self -reflection: People with an unsafe bond could benefit from deep self -reflection to understand the causes of their fears and uncertainties.
 The examination of your own past can help to recognize and tackle the roots of these patterns.